SPONDYLOEPIPHYSEAL DYSPLASIA

 Why Choose Medical City Kids Ortho

 For providing excellence in health care for children and cutting-edge pediatric orthopedic care, the Medical City Children’s Orthopedics and Spine Specialists has received recognition.
 As an example, families come from all over the world to consult with our skeletal dysplasia specialists.
-Even the most uncommon skeletal dysplasia’s, such as spondyloepiphyseal dysplasia, can easily get diagnosed through our genetics laboratory.
+Even the most uncommon skeletal dysplasias, such as spondyloepiphyseal dysplasia, can easily be diagnosed through our genetics laboratory.
 After determining your child’s health, our care teams collaborate to develop a specialized treatment strategy — tailored to your family’s requirements.

 Call 214-556-0590 to make an appointment.